Newcastle town wall: Construction

 The town wall was constructed during the 13th and 14th centuries to repel Scottish invaders.
-Newcastle is about 100 km from the River Tweed, which marks the border between England and Scotland, as it did then.
+Newcastle is about 100 km from the River Tweed, which then marked the border between England and Scotland.
 At that time there was a power struggle between England and Scotland, that eventually led to the Wars of Scottish Independence.
 The Scottish kings were always ready to take advantage of any weakness in English rule to invade the North of England.
 An example of this is David I of Scotland, who took advantage of the civil war between Stephen and Matilda to invade Northumberland in three successive years—1136–8.
 In the Treaty of Durham (1139), David's son Henry was given the earldom of Northumberland.
 Newcastle was not included in this grant but the Scots ignored this clause and occupied Newcastle until 1157.
 Although the town had a strong castle, built by Robert Curthose in 1080, and improved by Henry II between 1172 and 1177, it did not provide sufficient protection for the local merchants' properties, and so it was decided that a fortified town wall was needed.

 A special tax, or "murage", was levied by the borough to pay for the construction, murus being Latin for wall.
 It was first levied in 1265, so it can be assumed that construction began soon after that date.
 The payment of murage continued for the next hundred years, so construction was probably not finished until at least the mid-14th century.

 The plans for the route of the wall changed somewhat during construction.
 In the original plan, the castle was to be included in the wall as a strongpoint.
 However, the castle was set on high ground above the river bank and there were strong objections to this route, as it would miss out the area by the river where many of the principal burgesses lived, leaving their residences without protection.
 The route was therefore changed so that the wall turned southward at the Neville Tower and ran down to the river.
 A similar adjustment to the route was made to the east of the city.
 In 1299 the village of Pandon was formally incorporated as part of the city, and so the wall made a sharp turn to the east to skirt around Pandon until it reached the river.
 From Pandon, the wall ran westward along the river, separating the town from the quay.
 Here, the wall was pierced by a number of water gates that allowed access to the river for loading and unloading of ships.
 In 1616 it was ordered that these gates were to be closed at night to prevent servants from throwing rubbish into the river.
 One or two were left open to allow seamen to return to their ships, but these were watched all night.

 "the strength and magnificens of the waulling of this town far passeth al the waulles of the cities of England, and most of the townes of Europe."